paultrino/paultrino.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:, a PhD candidate in the Geography Department.<br>

-Well travelled, personable, good at listening, and quick to learn new things: I am a software engineer, GIS analyst, (and [amateur sculptor](https://sites.google.com/view/functionalfox/about)!), with 15 years of software-dev experience, and 2 master’s degrees, starting a PhD at the University of Calgary under the direction of <a target="_blank" href="https://geog.ucalgary.ca/profiles/victoria-fast">Dr. Victoria Fast </a>.
-I also work part-time as a Research Associate, and also volunteer on the Equality, Diversity, and Inclusion (EDI) committee as the graduate representative.
+Well travelled, personable, good at listening, and quick to learn new things: I am a software engineer, GIS analyst, (and [amateur sculptor](https://sites.google.com/view/functionalfox/about)!), with 15 years of software-dev experience, and 2 master’s degrees, starting a PhD at the University of Calgary under the direction of <a target="_blank" href="https://profiles.ucalgary.ca/rupert-daniel-jacobson">Dr. Dan Jacobson </a>.
+I also work part-time as a senior software engineer, and also volunteer as the VP of Student Life, the Equality, Diversity, and Inclusion (EDI) committee as the graduate representative.

 My research focus is on accessibility and **disability barriers** in the built environment.
 I’m leveraging conceptual frameworks in social justice, technologies such as GIS, Cloud Computing, Machine Learning, and LiDAR to complete automated citywide accessibility evaluations that are free from disability and inclusion biases.